frontenddogma/web-development-glossary/manuscript/a.md

 : A mathematical model for data types, where a data type is defined by its behavior (semantics) from the point of view of a user of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.&nbsp;[†](#w-adt)

 Abstraction
 : A way to reduce complexity and allow efficient design and implementation in complex software systems.
-Abstraction hides the technical complexity of systems behind simpler APIs.&nbsp;[‡](#m-abstraction)
+Abstractions hide the technical complexity of systems behind simpler APIs.&nbsp;[‡](#m-abstraction)

 ACM
 : → Association for Computing Machinery